tech-writing/rapporto/docs/backlog.md

 - Options: Make `limit=100` configurable?
 Is paging needed?
 - `github-backup` can do "Exceeded rate limit of 5000 requests;
   waiting 77 seconds to reset".
 Do we also need it?
+- UI/Console: Spice up Markdown output using `rich` and friends

 ## Iteration +3
 - Data: Identify items with high conversation activity (comment frequency, etc.)